FIRST LOOK Poster Of Farhan Akhtar’s Made In Heaven Revealed!

 Earlier, Zoya was quoted by PTI as saying, "Reema and I have started this company called Tiger Baby.
 We are co-producing this show for Amazon.
 It's about wedding planners set in Delhi.
 The first season will have 10 episodes."

 She further said, "It is a different format, long format.
-For filmmakers and writers like us who usually have to end a story in 2 hours, this is an opportunity to tell a story in a long format.
-It's filmmaking at the end of the day.
+For film-makers and writers like us who usually have to end a story in 2 hours, this is an opportunity to tell a story in a long format.
+It's film-making at the end of the day.
 It's just a different format and therefore we are happy to experiment with it."

 The web series will stream LIVE on Amazon Prime Video from March 8, 2019.